Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Results

-On Fig. \ref{vout}, we explore the relationship between the maximum velocity of the outflow and the $\Sigma_{\rm{SFR}}$.
+In Fig. \ref{vout}, we explore the relationship between the maximum velocity of the outflow and the $\Sigma_{\rm{SFR}}$.
 A relation between both properties is expected as explained by simple models \citep[e.g.][]{Heckman2015,Xu2022classy}.
-The warm ionized outflow is described by a collection of clouds or filaments that are driven outward by the momentum transferred by the very hot gas of the stellar ejecta from the starburst, which creates a fast-moving wind that accelerates the ambient gas.
-We find a weak positive correlation ($\rho$=0.40, 1.65$\sigma$ significance) {which is consistent with what was found also from absorption lines \citep[e.g.][]{Calabro2022}.
-This suggest that even though they might trace different regions, they might be triggered by the same mechanisms and with similar origin.} Interestingly, we find that our best-fit shows a shallower slope of 0.06$\pm$0.03 (green dashed line) compared to the slope of 0.13 (scaled black dashed line) found in \cite{Arribas2014}.
-Here, we are using the instantaneous SFR traced by the narrow component of H$\beta$ (or H$\alpha$) assuming the same ratio observed in [OIII].
+The warm ionized outflow is described by a collection of clouds or filaments driven outward by the momentum transferred by the very hot gas of the stellar ejecta from the starburst, which creates a fast-moving wind that accelerates the ambient gas.
+We find a weak positive correlation ($\rho$=0.40, 1.69$\sigma$ significance) {which is consistent with what was also found from absorption lines \citep[e.g.][]{Calabro2022}.
+This suggests that even though they might trace different regions, they might be triggered by the exact mechanisms and with a similar origin.} Interestingly, we find that our best fit shows a shallower slope of 0.06$\pm$0.03 (green dashed line) compared to the slope of 0.13 (scaled black dashed line) found in \cite{Arribas2014}.
+Here, we use the instantaneous SFR traced by the narrow component of H$\beta$ (or H$\alpha$), assuming the same ratio observed in [OIII].
 Based on UV absorption lines, a similar trend is observed with a {steeper} slope of 0.18 (red dashed line) found in the CLASSY survey with local metal-poor galaxies \citep{Xu2022classy}.

 Additionally, we use the SFR(H$\beta$)/SFR$_{\rm SED}$ ratio as a proxy of the burstiness of the galaxy since both SFR estimators trace different timescales, with SFR(H$\beta$) more sensitive to younger ages. {We find a mean SFR(H$\beta$)/SFR$_{\rm SED}$ ratio of 1.4 with values ranging from 0.4 to 5.1.
-Half of the sample shows SFR(H$\beta$) higher than SFR$_{\rm SED}$.} We find that the galaxies with the larger {burstiness} tend to show also high $\Sigma_{\rm{SFR}}$, which is displayed in the color-codes in Fig. \ref{vout}.
+Half of the sample shows SFR(H$\beta$) higher than SFR$_{\rm SED}$.} We find that the galaxies with the larger {burstiness} tend to show also high $\Sigma_{\rm SFR}$, which is displayed in the color-codes in Fig. \ref{vout}.